Survey Says: College Still Worth It

 College Board survey offers a ringing endorsement for postsecondary education.

-As college costs continue to outpace inflation and as an increasing number of college grads are finding it difficult to land a job, you wouldn’t blame high school students if they were to think that college is more of a bust instead of a gateway to something better.
 However, that would be the wrong conclusion to draw based on the results of a College Board survey which surveyed students who graduated high school in 2010.

 One Year Out